nikolaifischer/Media-Technology/README.md

 ## Semester Management

-As admin you can edit the current term in the Semester Management tool and delete previous terms if not needed any longer.
-Consider that all data depending on the deleted term is also lost!
+As admin you can create a term and edit the current term in the Semester Management tool, and also view previous terms.

 ![](./public/images/readme/term_mgt.PNG)